-In partnership with the Nevada Legislature and the Nevada Department of Education, WGU Nevada received $324,000 as part of the Teach Nevada Scholarship Program—a statewide initiative that provides scholarships to new students pursuing initial teacher licensure through state-approved universities and colleges.
-WGU Nevada will award scholarships to new students who intend to obtain a bachelor's degree and license to teach special education.
-This covers nearly all your tuition for up to three years in the WGU special education programs!
+In partnership with the Nevada Legislature and the Nevada Department of Education, WGU Nevada received funding as part of the Teach Nevada Scholarship Program—a statewide initiative that provides scholarships to new students pursuing initial teacher licensure through state-approved universities and colleges.
+WGU Nevada will award scholarships to new students who intend to obtain a bachelor's degree and license to teach in Nevada.
+This covers nearly all your tuition for up to three years in WGU's teacher certification programs!

 Scholarship valued up to:

 This scholarship will be credited to your account at the rate of $3,000 per six-month term, renewable for up to six terms.
 Students receive 75% of the award ($2,250) during each term of attendance and the remaining 25% ($750) will be deposited into a trust account established for the student.

 Deadline for application: